 NITYR Tablets are tasteless and come in very small¹ and convenient 2 mg, 5 mg, and 10 mg tablets.
-These tablets can be converted to a suspension for administration to a younger child unable to swallow tablets via oral syringe2, or they can be crushed and added to applesauce.
+These tablets can be converted to a suspension for administration to a younger child unable to swallow tablets via oral syringe, or they can be crushed and added to applesauce.
 The suspension can be stored at room temperature for 24 hours before use.
-The following instructions will help your patients learn the process of administering NITYR Tablets to their child:
+The following instructions will help your patients learn the process of administering NITYR Tablets to their child.

 Administering NITYR to infants

 Preparing a suspension of NITYR requires less than 1 minute of active preparation and administration time, and can be prepared on the go.
 This diagram will help you explain the process to your patients.

 If you or your patients believe that NITYR may offer greater convenience then they can try NITYR for free.
 The 30-Day Free NITYR Program will help your patients decide if NITYR is right for them.